 Oh, and you also get wireless charging support, fast charging with USB-C, and longer battery life.

 iPhone 7 Plus: Best bargain for big hands

-When a new iPhone comes out, Apple keeps the previous generation on sale at a substantial discount.
-That means, right now you can get a 5.5-inch iPhone 7 Plus with 32GB of storage for $669, or 128GB of storage for $769.
-That's a $100 discount off of the original price.
+When a new iPhone comes out, Apple keeps the older generations on sale at a substantial discount.
+That means, right now you can get a 5.5-inch iPhone 7 Plus with 32GB of storage for $669, or 128GB of storage for $669.
+That’s a $100 discount off of the previous price, $200 off the original.